██████╗ ██╗██╗ ██████╗ ████████╗

 Other AI tools need you in the loop — typing prompts, reviewing suggestions, copy-pasting code.
 Pilot works from your existing ticket system.
 Write the ticket like you would for a junior developer.
 Pilot handles the rest.

-Navigator intelligence
+Context intelligence

 Autopilot CI loop